modelica/ModelicaConference2021/proceedings/authors/AdrianPop.md

 <tr><th>Bibtex:</th>
 <td><pre>
 @InProceedings{modelica.org:Bouskela:2021,
-  title = {New Method to Perform Data Reconciliation with OpenModelica and ThermoSysPro}, author = {Daniel Bouskela and Audrey Jardin and Arunkumar Palanisamy and Lennart Ochel and Adrian Pop}, pages = {453--462}, doi = {10.3384/ecp21181453},
+  title = {{New Method to Perform Data Reconciliation with OpenModelica and ThermoSysPro}}, author = {Daniel Bouskela and Audrey Jardin and Arunkumar Palanisamy and Lennart Ochel and Adrian Pop}, pages = {453--462}, doi = {10.3384/ecp21181453},